 Other reasons to see a physician are diarrhea that lasts more than a couple of days or new skin rashes.

-Watch a video of Dr. Vinetz discussing travel medicine on UCSD-TV.
+video of Dr. Vinetz discussing travel medicine on UCSD-TV.